Pelican-Elegant/elegant/documentation/content/101 Quick Start/updating-new-releases.md

 ---

 Once you have determined that you want to update to the latest release of Elegant, the process is usually quite simple.
-There are wo main ways to get the Elegant theme: as a standalone repository and as part of the Pelican-Themes repository.
+There are two main ways to get the Elegant theme: as a standalone repository and as part of the Pelican-Themes repository.

 ## Via the Pelican-Themes Repository